Best Practices for Building a Data Product With Embedded Analytics

 Are you interested in how GoodData works with CSV files to create rich insights?
 Read our blogpost to learn more.

-When working with dedicated pre-built connectors, it’s like that you won’t operate your own data warehouse.
+When working with dedicated pre-built connectors, it’s likely that you won’t operate your own data warehouse.
 Therefore, the ideal embedded analytics platform should offer data warehousing services to store large amounts of business data coming from your connectors to your operational systems or other data sources.
 Such warehousing services should be ideally designed for high performance operations to store the full history of your data along with quick data extracts.
 A typical example are column-oriented database systems.

 Does GoodData look like the better fit?